 How Much Does the North Carolina Property Warranty Bond Cost?

-The North Carolina Property Warranty bond can cost anywhere between $1,000 to $12,500 per year.
+The North Carolina Property Warranty bond can cost anywhere between $1,000 to $12,500 per year or $100 to $125 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the cost of the $100,000 bond requirement.

 $100,000 Property Warranty Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |680 – 719||$1,500||$150|